-Based on the Fifteenth Meeting of the Contracting Parties to the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region Roatan, Honduras, 5-6 June 2019 there was a Decision taken to Support an expanded role for the Regional Activity Centres (RACs) and the Regional Activity Network (RAN) for implementing the LBS Protocol including requesting the RACs to develop a 6-year strategic plan, assist the Secretariat by mobilising funds and develop new projects and activities as part of a workplan to be approved by the COP.
-The informational paper presented on expanded role for the Regional Activity Centres (RACs) and the Regional Activity Network (RAN) indicated the RACS to prepare detailed biannual work plan and budget for approval/endorsement at the next meeting of Contracting Parties scheduled.
+A decision was taken at the Fifteenth Meeting of the Contracting Parties to the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region Roatan, Honduras, 5-6 June 2019 to support an expanded role for the Regional Activity Centres (RACs) and the Regional Activity Network (RAN) for implementing the LBS Protocol.
+A request was made to the RACs to develop a 6-year strategic plan, to assist the Secretariat by mobilising funds and to develop new projects and activities as part of a workplan to be approved by the COP.
+The informational paper presented by the Secretariat of the Cartagena Convention on the expanded role for the RACs and the RAN requested the RACs to prepare detailed biannual work plan and budget for approval/endorsement at the next meeting of Contracting Parties to be announced in 2021.

-The primary objective of the RAC is to provide scientific and technical support to UNEP-CAR/RCU for the coordination of the implementation of the Convention and its's Protocols.
-The establishment and operations of Regional Activity Centres (RACs) and related Regional Activity Networks (RANs) have the potential of becoming one of the most effective ways for governments and Caribbean Environment Programme (CEP) partner organizations to implement cooperative measures and programmes called for by the Cartagena Convention and its Protocols.
+The primary objective of the RACs is to provide scientific and technical support to UNEP-CAR/RCU for the coordination of the implementation of the Convention and its's Protocols.
+The establishment and operation of RACs and related RANs have the potential of becoming one of the most effective ways for governments and Caribbean Environment Programme (CEP) partner organizations to implement cooperative measures and programmes called for by the Cartagena Convention and its Protocols.
 Overall, RACs and RANs represent an institutional framework of technical cooperation consisting of regional and national institutions selected for the purpose of coordinating the implementation of CEP activities in a systematic manner.